-The College grants a Diploma in Business Administration, Bachelor of Arts in Business Administration and a Master of Arts in Management.
+The College grants a Diploma in Business Administration, Bachelor of Arts in Business Administration, Master of Arts in Management and Master in Business Administration.
 Diploma and bachelor students may join for the morning or the evening program (but not both).
 The medium of instruction in all programs is English except the Masters of Art in Management program is in Arabic.
-(For a description of the Master of Arts in Management, please refer to the Graduate Studies section of this catalog.)
+(For a description of the Master of Arts in Management and Masters of business administration, please refer to the Graduate Studies section of this catalog.)